The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 So - which one are you looking for?
 Heat conductivity or electrical conductivity?
 If the first and not the second, and chem-film and anodize are your only choices - anodize is the only way to go.
 If the second but not the first, chem-film.
 If you need both, you need to look at different technologies - probably nickel plate being the first among them.

 Accurate Anodizing Inc.

 There is electrical resistance information for Class 3 chem film

 (Alodine® is a brand, with several varieties) in

-Mil-DTL-81706 [link is to spec at TechStreet] MIL-DTL-81706B CHEMICAL CONVERSION MATERIALS FOR COATING ALUMINUM AND ALUMINUM ALLOYS (02-MAY-2006).
+Mil-DTL-81706 [link by ed. to spec at TechStreet] MIL-DTL-81706B CHEMICAL CONVERSION MATERIALS FOR COATING ALUMINUM AND ALUMINUM ALLOYS (02-MAY-2006).
 The resistance of Class 1A coatings is higher but not specified.
 I'm not aware of thermal conductivity data for chem film.
 The conductivity probably decreases upon heating above ~100

 °C due to dehydration.

 Anodize is primarily aluminum oxide, a pretty good insulator.
 The behavior varies with anodizing conditions, thickness, aluminum alloy and humidity (if unsealed).
 The breakdown voltage is typically about 30 Volts per micron of anodize thickness, but significantly lower on Cu- and Si-containing Al alloys.
 Thermal conductivities are <10% that of bulk alumina.
 However, anodize has a high thermal emissivity, so aluminum heat sinks are typically given ~8 microns of anodize.

 For much more information on anodic coatings, see Chapter 12 of The Surface Treatment and Finishing of Aluminum and Its Alloys.